 Gemma is a broadcaster, documentary maker, journalist and producer.
-A former Brit School pupil and fashion stylist, Gemma has presented across the breadth of the BBC, including BBC Radio 1 where she now presents The Surgery weekly.
+A former Brit School pupil and fashion stylist, Gemma has presented across the breadth of the BBC and currently hosts The Leisure Society (BBC6 Music) and The Sound Odyssey (BBC Radio 4) .

 She has written for, edited, and contributed to The Pool, The Guardian, Red, Glamour, Cosmopolitan, The Debrief, and Elle.
 She has won Sony awards for her documentaries on subjects such as domestic abuse, and produced podcasts and theatre productions through her company Boom Shakalaka.

-She was also a judge for the 2017 Wellcome Prize.
+She was a judge for the 2017 Wellcome Prize.

 Watch the trailer here! http://pages.panmacmillan.com/openthebook/